cosmicfools/debugUtils/README.md

-# debugView
+# DebugUtils

-Collection of tools that helps for debugging your app internally
+Collection of tools that helps for debugging your app internally.